De Quervain’s tenosynovitis is a painful hand condition affecting the tendons (part of your muscles) you use to straighten your thumb.

 What causes de Quervain’s tenosynovitis?

 Although the exact cause of de Quervain's tenosynovitis isn't known, it is believed to be associated with overuse due to repeated hand or wrist movements, such as those used when gardening, playing golf, hammering nails or lifting your baby.
 This causes swelling of the tendons in your wrist.
+The inflammation gets worse if you keep doing these or similar functional activities.

 What are the symptoms of de Quervain’s tenosynovitis?